treaddevs/treaddevs/README.md

-<h2>Hi there 👋</h2>
+<h1>Hi there 👋</h1>
 <p>I'm Sam and I enjoy a hybrid of both design and frontend development.
-I have 2 years of experience with web development and design and am currently learning JavaScript frameworks.</p>
+I have 2 years of experience with web development and design and am currently learning JavaScript frameworks.
+You can check out my [portfolio](https://www.samtreadwell.com) website for an in-depth view of my projects and work.</p>

 <p align="center">
   <a href="https://git.io/streak-stats">